yig/PySPQR/README.md

 # Installation

-This module depends on your own installation of [SuiteSparseQR](http://faculty.cse.tamu.edu/davis/suitesparse.html) (macOS: `brew install suitesparse`; debian/ubuntu linux: `apt-get install libsuitesparse-dev`).
+Before installing this module, you must first install [SuiteSparseQR](http://faculty.cse.tamu.edu/davis/suitesparse.html).
+You can do that via conda (`conda install suitesparse`) or your system's package manager (macOS: `brew install suitesparse`; debian/ubuntu linux: `apt-get install libsuitesparse-dev`).

+Now you are ready to install this module.

 ## Via `pip`